EBLeifEricson/twitterpokemon-feed/README.md

 4. Edit the "url" variable in index.html to reflect the same image location
 3. Run "runntpp.sh" file if on Linux, "runtpp.bat" if on Windows (this is to prevent crashes when running unattended)

-Script requires Python 3.x with the python-twitter package
+Script requires Python 3.x with the python-twitter & python-dateutil packages